dddrrreee/cs140e-25win/notes/interrupts/INTERRUPT-CHEAT-SHEET.md

 ### Broadcom ch 7

 Interrupts are similar to a device in that have to figure out how to:
-  0. Disable all during setup.
+  0. Disable all during setup, otherwise can get an interrupt in the middle of setting them up.
-  1. Set all interrupt state to known values.
+  1. Initialize state: Set all interrupt state to known values.
   2. Configure interrupt sources (can have multiple).
   3. Enable.
-  4. When get one: figure out which it was and then clear it.
+  4. When get an interrupt: figure out which it was and then clear it.
+     Do not assume you know the interrupt just b/c you think you setup a single source!
+Could have made a mistake.
+Code could get re-used with multiple.
+Should sanity check.

 Interrupts:
    - Must clear them, or when you jump back, will get it immediately again.